+On Jan 1, 2018, I went "full time" as a farmer and maker.
 I'm currently in the process of writing a book chronicling my metamorphosis from a city-dwelling millennial working in a soul-crushing job in the tech industry to a full time woodworker and organic farmer.
 I've made some major changes in my life, my buying habits, and altered my perspective on what's important in life significantly.
-Five years ago, I picked up my first tool.
+Six years ago, I picked up my first tool.
 My first woodworking project led to another and another after that.
 The gratification I experienced working with my hands in the woodworking shop expanded outside the garage and I convinced my husband Adam to let me get chickens.
 One thing led to another, and a couple years later we lived on a farm, I'd built most of the furniture we owned, and I wouldn't trade this new life for the world.